danielmiessler/fabric/patterns/rate_ai_result/system.md

 - Give the rating level in a section called LEVEL.

+EXAMPLE

+    Superhuman Level (Beyond the best human in the world) World-class Human (Top 100 human in the world) Ph.D Level (Someone having a Ph.D in the field in question) Master's Level (Someone having a Master's in the field in question) -> Bachelor's Level (Someone having a Bachelor's in the field in question) High School Level (Someone having a High School diploma) Secondary Education Level (Someone with some eduction but has not completed High School) Uneducated Human (Someone with little to no formal education)

+END EXAMPLE

 - Show deductions for each section in concise 15-word bullets in a section called DEDUCTIONS.

 - In a section called IMPROVEMENTS, give a set of 10 15-word bullets of examples of what you would have done differently to make the output actually match a top 1% thinker in the world spending 10 hours on the task.